jon-harper/jon-harper.github.io/docs/abs/printing.md

     Supports are sacrificial material that is added to a 3D print.
 If a design includes an area with nothing directly underneath, something must keep the hot plastic from falling while it cools.
 Supports are added to a print (generally automatically by software) to keep the plastic in place.

     Supports are broken or cut off after printing; with ABS, the layer adhesions is sufficient to make support removal destructive to the print.

+[^c8]:
+    PTFE's operating temperature ranges from 250°C to 260°C, but the material may begin to off-gas at slightly lower temperatures.
+Additionally, thermistors are less accurate at higher temperatures.
+There is no agreed safe margin, but values ranging from 235-245°C are most commonly used.

+[^c2]: Materials used to manufacture enclosures vary from metals like steel or aluminum to woods and plastics.
+Acrylic (PMMA) is commonly used for windows and doors for visibility.

+[^c5]:
+    An unfiltered exhaust ducts air outside the building, usually out a window or through the ceiling.

+[^c7]: The [3DXTECH GearBox HT2](https://www.3dxtech.com/3d-printer-gearbox/) advertises 250°C air temperatures.

 [^c6]: Using activated carbon containing acid causes metal to oxidise (i.e., rust).